 A Walk-in service is available:

 Monday, Tuesday and Thursday between 10am and 4pm Friday between 10am and 2pm.

+The Walk-in and Advisory telephone services are closed on Wednesdays.
 Please contact PALS in advance to check if there are any changes to opening times.